mahendraputra21/mobile-apps-ctams/README.md

 # MobileApps-CTAMS
-This is application for (CTAMS) CT Agro Integrated Management System Mobile
+This is application for (CTAMS) CT Agro Integrated Management System Mobile  using android